10 Great Heroic Superhero Movie Moments (Spoilers)

 Why it’s Great: Beginning at the emotional climax of the sequence when Batman gives his “a hero can be anyone speech,” you know that something big is about to go down.
 It’s apparent that Bruce does not intend to survive this mission, and the look on Gordon’s face as Batman takes off with the bomb is heartbreaking.
 This scene sums up the spirit of Batman and his motivations for doing what he does.
 He is not there to be placed on a pedestal.
 He is there to set the example that one person can make a big difference.

 Batman doesn't question the sacrifice that he is making for one second, despite his newfound will to live that broke him free from the prison from which he spends a good chunk of the movie trying to escape.
 It feels like an appropriate end to a mission that was started on the night that his parents were murdered.
 It makes sense to reveal himself to Gordon as the boy whose coat he wrapped around to comfort him in his worst moment.
 To him, that is where this life began, and he considers himself no different from that small gesture that Gordon made, not as a well thought out action but as a normal response that suited his character.
-He no longer wants to die but has to die in order for everyone else to live.
+He no longer wants to die but has to die in order to save the city and everyone trapped in it.
 It's as simple as that.
-This mindset makes his sacrifice more noble and poignant than the one he had been pursuing up to this point in the movie.
+This change in mindset makes his sacrifice more noble and poignant than the death wish he had been pursuing up to this point.

 The Avengers (2012) – Tony Flies the Missile Out of Range